 Updated Social Profiles

 Search Engines are beginning to use Social Signals as a way to verify if a brand or business is reputable.
 If one of the popular social platforms has your target audience on it, consider creating a profile or working on an existing one to send positive vibes towards your website.
-Having a Facebook, Instagram or other social profile with your business information, Website URL and a few followers can give you an extra bump in search rankings.
+Having a Facebook, Instagram, Google Business or other social profile with your business information, Website URL and a few followers can give you an extra bump in search rankings.

 These types of social profiles can help your search rankings: